 Leaving very early was easy.
 Not only was I under the spell of the upcoming state line crossing, I was less than a hundred miles from where I’d entered into Mountain Time Zone.
 Still benefiting from the gain of an hour.

 The old-timey frontierness of the landscape persists as I near the Montana border.
 I’m kind of loving the railroad/19th century quality of it all.
-Train tracks are bisecting the landscape, and I think, Oh wow look at the train, so cool, honk the horn or, um, blow the whistle Mr. Condutor, or whatever.
+Train tracks are bisecting the landscape, and I think, Oh wow look at the train, so cool!
+Yo, Mr. Conductor Man, honk the horn or, um, blow the whistle, or whatever!
 Wait, what’s that the cars are carrying? …Oh, it’s coal.
 Car after car of nasty clean coal.
 Very 19th century, don’t ya think?
 Coal seems even more catastrophically ridiculous when the temp is close to 100.
 Yeah, let’s go burn tons of that shit!
 Yeeowch.

 A few miles before the Montana border, I see a couple of fellow bike tourers coming the other direction.
 It’s Deb and Tom from Indiana.

 They are on the Northern Tier route (which at this point is still intersecting with the Lewis and Clark Trail that I’m on) headed to Maine, raising money for a couple of different organizations that address homelessness.
 Check out Deb and Tom’s blog: Keep Calm and Pedal On.
 Deb mentions a fellow cyclist, a man named Gay from Virginia, who I’ve been told about already a couple of times.
 He’s traveling the same direction as me, also headed to Portland.
 “He’s just ahead of you.
 You’ll probably catch him today,” Deb said.